andresitoWeboFrito/Andys_Hackpad/README.md

 # Andys_Hackpad
 My own version of the macropad tutorial.
-I plan on adding 11 keys, an OLED Screen and a Knob for volume / sliders.
+It comes with 11 funtiion keys, an OLED Screen and an Encoder to use as volume / slider controls.